-The UCLA School of Law Veterans Legal Clinic allows law students to assist underserved and marginalized veterans in Los Angeles while developing lawyering skills under the supervision of experienced professionals.
+The UCLA School of Law Veterans Legal Clinic allows law students to assist underserved and marginalized veterans in Los Angeles while developing lawyering skills under the supervision of the Clinic's Faculty Director and Assistant Professor of Law, Sunita Patel, and Wilbert (Will) Watts, Co-Director of the Clinic.

 Part of UCLA School of Law's Clinical and Experiential Program, the clinic is distinct from the student-run El Centro Legal clinic that also assists veterans.